clearlydefined/clearlydefined/docs/using-data.md

 revision: v0.0.0-20200419152657-af9db7f4a3ab
 ```

 We need to encode the slashes in the namespace as '%2F'.
-You could do that by calling `encodeURIComponent(namespace)` in JavaScript or a similar function in other languages.
+You could do that by calling `namespace.replaceAll('/', '%2F')` in JavaScript or a similar function in other languages.
 You could also manually add the encoding to the namespace.
 For this example, the namespace `github.com/quasilyte/regex` would become `github.com%2Fquasilyte%2Fregex`.
+Note that using a function like `encodeURIComponent`
+may cause issues with namespaces like `@std` ([see this issue](https://github.com/clearlydefined/clearlydefined/issues/157)).

 After encoding the namespace, our coordinates would now look like this:
 ```